Aratohu OIA mā ngā umanga OIA guidance for agencies

 This provides guidance on developing internal policies and practices in relation to the proactive release of official information, including responses to requests for information under the Official Information Act.

 OIA statistics guidance

-More information on the OIA statistics regularly published for Public Service agencies is available.
+More information and guidance on the collection and publication of agency OIA statistics is available.